Alicia Ann Spottiswoode

 Alicia Ann, Lady John Scott (née Spottiswoode; 24 June 1810 - 12 March 1900) was a Scottish songwriter and composer known chiefly for the tune, "Annie Laurie," to which the words of a 17th-century poet, William Douglas, were set.
 She was passionate about preserving Scottish heritage, and was the first Lady Fellow of the Society of Antiquaries of Scotland.

-Life
+Personal life

 Scott was born at Spottiswoode, Scottish Borders, in the former Berwickshire.
 She was the oldest daughter of John Spottiswoode of Berwickshire and his wife Helen Wauchope of Niddrie Marischal.
 She had three siblings, two brothers called John and Andrew and a sister, Margaret, who she was particularly devoted to.
+The three children were close in age and were close companions.
+Alicia and Andrew were much bolder than John and Margaret, and thus acted as leaders of the group.
+Together they were adventurous; they were confident horseback riders, and would often gallop over the moors.
+They often joined their neighbour, Lord Lauderdale, in coursing hares.

+Occasionally the children would be taken to their mother's former home in Niddrie.
+While there they would speak to her grandfather, a passionate Jacobite who would tell the children stories about the Jacobite rising of 1745.
+Scott was fascinated by these stories, and they stuck with her throughout her life.

 Much of her childhood was spent in the countryside, where she was educated in Italian, French, drawing, literature, singing, and playing the harp.
 She inherited her father's interest in geology, botany and archaeology, and her grandfather's interest in Scottish history - being interested in the Jacobites in particular.

+Scott was a champion of traditional Scots language, history and culture, her motto being 'Haud [hold] fast by the past'.
+Scott also regularly communicated with Scottish antiquary and folklorist Charles Kirkpatrick Sharpe during the 1840's, evidencing her interest in Scottish culture, history and folklore.